-The hand dryers are Dyson Airblade (very noisy) and

-there are lots of mirrors lining the walls opposite the cubicle doors.
+The hand dryers are Dyson Airblade (very noisy) and there are lots of mirrors lining the walls opposite the cubicle doors.

 These are public-accessible toilets and as such are in regular use throughout the day, including being cleaned by male and female members of ICC cleaning staff.
 To reach further levels of the ICC delegates must pass security guards at the bottom of the escalators or be escorted by a member of staff in the lift; once you have registered your conference lanyard will give prove your delegate status to security.
 If you are carrying oversized bags you may be asked at this point to check them into the cloakroom for the duration of the day's events.
-Please note that conference attendees are not required to sign in with Reception as we have our own registration process, however please be mindful of other members of the public using The Mall and the other Halls and rooms in the building, and of ICC staff who may be carrying out duties not related to the National Autistic Society booking.
+Please note that conference attendees are not required to sign in with Reception as we have our own registration process, however please be mindful of other members of the public using The

+Mall and the other Halls and rooms in the building, and of ICC staff who may be carrying out duties not related to the National Autistic Society booking.
+We will be sharing the registration foyer with another event so please be aware as you go up the escalator/lift that ICC staff may be asking you which event you are registering for in order to help you join the correct queue for the registration desks.
 Level Four Registration/Refreshments Registration takes place on the Level 4 which is one level up from The Mall and Centenary Square entrance.
-At the top of the escalator is a large open space foyer where the registration desks will be, along with tea/coffee and catering at various points during the day.
+At the top of the escalator is a large open space foyer where the registration desks will be, along with some seating that can be used by delegates.

-To the right of the lobby are stairs to Level Five, along with a walkway space with soft couches and empty spaces for delegates to use during refreshment breaks and lunch time - however as these spaces are on a balcony overlooking the main reception area of the centre they may be exceptionally noisy at times as sound travels through out the open spaces of the ICC.
+To the right of the lobby are stairs to Level Five, along with a walkway space with soft couches and empty spaces for delegates to use during refreshment breaks and lunch time - however as these spaces are on a balcony overlooking the main reception area of the centre they may be exceptionally noisy at times as sound travels throughout the open spaces of the ICC.

-Registration will take place at the back of the foyer (underneath the electric display screen), registration will be split across several desks alphabetically by surname (this will be signposted); it may take some time as we anticipate a lot of delegates arriving at the same time for registration on Thursday morning.
+Registration will take place at the back of the foyer (underneath the electric display screen), registration will be split across desks alphabetically by surname (this will be signposted); it may take some time as we anticipate a lot of delegates arriving at the same time for registration on Thursday morning.

-There will be a separate desk slightly off from the main registration to the left towards the lift (the glass column structure) that disabled delegates can use to register in a less stressful manner, it would help greatly if this preference could be made known to the organisers in advance of the conference so the set-up for registration can run smoothly.
+There will be a separate desk for Speakers and VIPs that is slightly off from the main registration to the left towards the lift (the glass column structure) that disabled delegates can use to register in a less stressful manner, it would help greatly if this preference could be made known to the organisers in advance of the conference so the set-up for registration can run smoothly.

-There will also be a brief opportunity on Wednesday evening for disabled delegates to register for the conference in advance, details of the timings and location of this preregistration will be available on the website in the run up to the conference.
 From the left side of the Registration Foyer follow the corridor to the main entrance to Hall 1, the inside is wood panelled with dim lighting, with the doors to Hall 1 off the left of the corridor and a corridor leading to toilets off to the right.

-Most of the standard ladies and gents facilities in the Most of the standard ladies and gents facilities in the ICC are styled with cubicles in white or opaque frosting doors.
+Most of the standard ladies and gents facilities in the ICC are styled with cubicles in white or opaque frosting doors.

 There are wall mirrors above the sinks with additional wall lighting near the top.